EXECUTIVE TEAM

 Dr Helen Benham

-Dr Helen Benham is an experienced Rheumatologist who divides her time between clinical practice at the PA Hospital and translational research into rheumatic diseases.
+Associate Professor Helen Benham is an experienced rheumatologist who divides her time between clinical practice at the PA Hospital and translational research into rheumatic diseases.
 She is a senior lecturer with The University of Queensland and a previous NHMRC Translating Research into Practice (TRIP) Fellow.
 Helen has experience in clinical trials and applying the principles of implementation science to her clinical field.
 Currently she is a Board Member of Metro South Hospital and Health Service, the Princess Alexandra Hospital Research Foundation and is Chair of Arthritis Queensland.
-Dr Benham holds a Bachelor of Medicine and Surgery (Hons), Bachelor of Applied Science (Podiatry), a PhD from The University of Queensland; and is a Fellow of the Royal Australasian College of Physicians and a graduate of the Australian Institute of Company Directors.
+She holds a Bachelor of Medicine and Surgery (Hons), Bachelor of Applied Science (Podiatry), a PhD from The University of Queensland; and is a Fellow of the Royal Australasian College of Physicians and a graduate of the Australian Institute of Company Directors.

 Siobhan Barry